forging2012/m157q.github.io/content/posts/pacman-rdd-gcc-multilib-gcc-libs-multilib.md

 Authors: m157q
 Category: Note
 Tags: Arch Linux, pacman, gcc, gcc-libs
-Summary: A solution to save your ass if you broke pacman after force removed gcc-multilib gcc-libs-multilib on your Arch Linux
+Summary: A solution to save your ass if you broke pacman after force removed `gcc-multilib` and `gcc-libs-multilib` on your Arch Linux

 ### Preface